Particle system approximation of Nash equilibria in large games

 \end{itemize} \end{theorem} In the last statement, we used the \citeauthor{fournier2015rate} rate \cite[Theorem 1]{fournier2015rate}:

-The convexity assumption made in Theorem \ref{thm:contracti.Unin.prop.chaos-iii} is not too surprising because, as is well known, most non-convex games will not admit a Nash equilibria, see e.g. \citet{Dask26}.
+Observe that under the conditions on Theorem \ref{thm:contracti.Unin.prop.chaos-iii} the function $x\mapsto F(x,\cdot)$ is convex.
+This limitation is not too surprising because we are seeking strict Nash equilibria.
+In fact, as is well-known, most non-convex/quasiconvex games will not admit Nash equilibria, see e.g. \citet{Dask26}.
 An interesting subject of future research is to understand the extend to which the method developed in this work applies to the approximation of randomized Nash equilibria or to other (weaker) notions of equilibria.

+\begin{remark} If the cost function $F$ is rather assumed to be Lasry-Lions monotone, we can recover the quantitative results above.
+In fact, it is proved in \citet[Subsection 2.3]{Gangbo-Mou-Zhan-Me22} that an $\ell-$convex Lasry-Lions monotone map is $2\ell-$Displacement monotone, see also \citet{Gang-Mes22} for more details and examples. \end{remark}

 \begin{remark} By following the same argument as in the proof of Theorem \ref{thm:contracti.Unin.prop.chaos}, and exploiting the Lipschitz property of $\nabla_{\!x}F$ in Assumption \ref{Ass.MFG} (ii), the additional regularity conditions on $\nabla_{\!x}F$ in Theorem \ref{thm:contracti.Unin.prop.chaos} (ii) can be by-passed when $(X^{i,N}_0)_{i=1,\dots,N}$ are independent copies of $X_0$ and $\sup_t\E[|X_t|^q]<\infty$ for some $q>2$.
 This would leads to the (slower) convergence rate in Wasserstein distance: